 tail -f .jaiph/runs/2026-03-22/14-30-00-deploy.jh/000003-deploy__run_migrations.out

 run_summary.jsonl)Each run directory also contains run_summary.jsonl: one JSON object per line, appended in execution order.
-It is the canonical append-only record of reporting-oriented runtime events (lifecycle, logs, inbox flow, and step boundaries).
-Tooling can tail the file by byte offset and process new lines idempotently; parallel inbox dispatch may reorder some events relative to wall-clock time, but each line is written atomically under the same lock used for concurrent writers (see Inbox — Lock behavior).
+It is the canonical append-only record of runtime events (lifecycle, logs, inbox flow, and step boundaries).
+Tooling can tail the file by byte offset and process new lines idempotently.
+For a single run, lines follow execution order; inbox routes always drain sequentially, so inbox lifecycle events stay aligned with dispatch order.
+Summary lines are still appended atomically under a lock shared with other concurrent writers on the same run directory (for example run async branches appending step events).

 Versioning.
-Every persisted object includes event_version (currently 1).
-New fields may be added in later versions; consumers should tolerate unknown keys.
+Every object includes event_version (currently 1).
+New fields may be added; consumers should tolerate unknown keys.

 Common fields.
-All summary lines include type, ts (UTC timestamp), run_id, and event_version.
-Step-related types also carry stable correlation fields id, parent_id, seq, and depth where applicable (matching the __JAIPH_EVENT__ stream on stderr).
+All lines include type, ts (UTC timestamp), run_id, and event_version.
+Step-related types also carry id, parent_id, seq, and depth (matching the __JAIPH_EVENT__ stream on stderr).

 | Field | WORKFLOW_START |